Palestine–Philippines relations: History

 Philippine President Rodrigo Duterte promised on 20 June 2020, that the Philippines will maintain "friendly and cooperative" relations with five nations, including Palestine.
 Along with welcoming Saleh Asad Saleh Fhied Mohammad, the first Palestinian ambassador to the Philippines, Duterte also saw the reopening of Palestine's embassy in Manila as the beginning of a "new chapter in Philippines-Palestine relations" last year.
 According to the Palace, Duterte anticipated that the Philippines and Palestine's relationship would result in productive cooperation in a number of sectors of shared interest.

 Enrique Manalo, the Philippines' then-envoy to the UN, made the following statement on 25 May 2021, in front of the UN General Assembly: "The Philippines has always expressed support for the creation of the State of Palestine living in peace and security with its neighbors."
 The Philippines reiterates its support for a two-state solution in this area.

 Following the October 7 Hamas attacks on Israel where four Filipinos were among those killed and two more were among those taken hostage, the Philippines has consistently shown support for Israel and denounced the brutal crimes done to Israelis.
 The Philippines abstained from voting for a United Nations General Assembly resolution calling for a humanitarian truce in Gaza, due to the lack of explicit condemnation on Hamas' initial attacks on October 7.

 On 12 December 2023, a UN resolution calling for an immediate humanitarian ceasefire and the unconditional release of all hostages in Gaza received support from the Philippines.
-During the emergency special session of the UN, Antonio Lagdameo, the Permanent Representative of the Philippines to the UN, stated that although the Philippines denounces the October 7 attacks carried out by Hamas, the country feels that it is imperative to follow international humanitarian law, particularly the principles of proportionality and distinction in response to security threats.
+During the emergency special session of the UN, Antonio Manuel Lagdameo, the Permanent Representative of the Philippines to the UN, stated that although the Philippines denounces the October 7 attacks carried out by Hamas, the country feels that it is imperative to follow international humanitarian law, particularly the principles of proportionality and distinction in response to security threats.

 On 6 February 2025, Mounir Y.K.
 Anastas, the newly appointed ambassador of Palestine to the Philippines, gave President Bongbong Marcos his credentials at a ceremony conducted in Malacañang Palace.
 In a statement emphasising the resilience, justice, and human dignity that the Filipino and Palestinian peoples share, Ambassador Anastas extended his sincere thanks to the Philippines and pledged to further the ties between the two nations.
 In addition to reaffirming his support for the Palestinians' right to form their own state, President Marcos gave the ambassador assurances about the country's commitment to peace and prosperity, stressing the value of international order and universal human rights.